Ant-f/HashCalculator/README.md

 * Edit the file _Path_ if needed for different files.
 The cell background will change colour if the file path is invalid.

-* To remove files, either delete the entire path or click on the button in the right-most column
+* Remove files by either deleting the entire path, or by clicking on the button in the right-most column

-* Select the hash algorithm to use in the combo box near the bottom of the program window
+* Select the algorithm to use in the drop-down box near the bottom of the app window

-* Optionally enter hash sums that should match the calculated hash sums in the format
+* Optionally enter known hash sums that should match the calculated hash sums in the format

   HashSum *FileName/FilePath